FennStatistics/CAMtools_documentation/docs/CAM-App.md

 * "X_macro:" extracts features from the global network level

-As descriptives...
-Get a summary of network statistics you have calculated, get an APA-formatted table of statistics, get a correlation plot between different network indicators and search for significant correlations.
+Two types of network indicators with their respective descriptive statistics can be computed:

 ***
 #### Compute network indicators
 ---

+**Central aim**:
-Compute several network indicators (e.g., mean valence, density etc.) on an overall CAM level (macro).
-Additionally, select one or several concepts and calculate network indicators on an individual concept level (micro).
+Compute 33 different network indicators (e.g., mean valence, density etc.) on an overall CAM level (macro).
+Additionally, select one or several concepts and calculate network indicators on an individual concept level (micro):

 | Network Indicator   |      Meaning   |